fluidity-money/9lives.so/README.md

 9Lives is an Arbitrum Stylus smart contract implemented with a simple factory/pair pattern.
 A factory takes a list of outcomes, and creates a variable number of contracts with a minimal viable proxy pointing to share ERC20s, and a trading contract.
+It either supports the Dynamic Pari-Mutuel Market (DPM) model to solve liquidity issues in orderbooks, or a Constant Product Market Maker model to be totally separate.

+To get started with the contract entrypoint, src/lib.rs contains the matching of features to deploy different contract facets.
+Testing is done with a mixture of property and mutation testing and a bespoke testing environment for ERC20 accounting and more.

 Inventors create campaigns (the prediction markets) by locking up "incentive" amounts, and by picking the type of oracle they want to use.
 Any fees earned in the campaign are sent